DMJC/Privateer_Gold/README.md

 # Status
 Initial data has been imported - Game loads and runs.
 Run the game with ./bin/vegastrike -d.
 Work is focusing on porting the game scripts from Python 2.7 to Python 3.
 Some scripts are being replaced with Python 3 variants from the Vegastrike assets repository.
 The game can load and run but should be considered unstable at this point.

+# Installation
+Checkout the git repository with git clone https://github.com/DMJC/Privateer_Gold Checkout the code from:  https://github.com/vegastrike/Vega-Strike-Engine-Source build it and then place the binaries into Privateer_Gold/bin run the game from the Privateer_Gold folder with ./bin/vegastrike -d.